- Harry Belafontesinger, actor and activist, speaking at the Peace Ball in Washington, D.C.

-More than eighty gala events took place across Washington, D.C. on Wednesday.
+More than 80 gala events took place across Washington, D.C. on Wednesday to celebrate the inauguration of President Obama.
 One of them was the Peace Ball, sponsored by Busboys and Poets and the Smithsonian National Postal Museum.
 The highlight of the night was special guest host, the legendary singer, actor and humanitarian, Harry Belafonte.
-We play his full remarks. [includes rush transcript]
+We air his full remarks. [includes rush transcript]

 AMY GOODMAN: Soon after the inauguration ceremony, President and Laura Bush were flown out by helicopter from the capital to Andrews Air Force Base, where they then flew to Midland, Texas.
 There, greeted by a crowd, President Bush said, “The presidency was a joyous experience, but as great as it was, nothing compares with Texas at sunset.”
 He went on to say, “Tonight I have the privilege of saying six words that I have been waiting to say for a while: it is good to be home.”

 Last night, President Barack Obama and First Lady Michelle Obama attended ten official balls to celebrate the inauguration.
 More than [eighty] gala events took place across the city.
 One of them was the Peace Ball.
 It was sponsored by Busboys and Poets, which is a restaurant, a series of restaurants here in [Washington], that come from the Langston Hughes poem.
 It was also sponsored by the Smithsonian National Postal Museum.
 There were special appearances by comedian Dick Gregory, author Alice Walker, playwright Eve Ensler and a number of others, along with musical performances by Joan Baez and Michael Franti & Spearhead, and many more.

 But the highlight of the night was the special guest host, Harry Belafonte.
 This is what the legendary singer, actor, humanitarian had to say hours after President Obama was sworn in, becoming the first African American president in US history.